This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 To request one, log into your GMC Online account.
 Then follow: My Registration ⇒ My CCPS Request ⇒ Request a CCPS.

-There are two main visas on which you can work; Essential Skills Visa and Holiday Working Visa.
+There are three main visas on which you can work: Working Holiday Visa, Straight to Residency Visa and Accredited Employer Worker Visa.

-The oxymoronic Holiday Working Visa is a bit of a mystery.
-In theory, you are not allowed to apply for one if you have a job offer.
-You can apply for a 12- or 23-month long visa.
-It costs approximately £110 for a 12-month visa.
-For the 12-month visa, you may need a CXR depending on time spent in TB-endemic countries; this costs about £100.
+For those not looking for a permanent move, the oxymoronic Working Holiday Visa is your best bet.
+You must apply for one before you get a permanent job offer.
+You can apply for 12 months (455 NZD) or 23 months (910 NZD).
+For the 12-month visa, you may need a CXR depending on time spent in TB-endemic countries.
 For the 23-month visa, you will need a CXR and medical as above.
 Our understanding is that once 23 months has elapsed, you will not be eligible for a further Working Holiday Visa again in the future.
-Getting a Holiday Working Visa is quicker; can be within 2 weeks.
+Getting a Working Holiday Visa is quick; can be within 2 weeks.
+Time on a Working Holiday Visa does not count towards residency and citizenship requirements.

 (e) Occupational Health (OH)